gradle/gradle/design-docs/features/faster-builds/daemon-on-by-default/daemon-uses-fewer-resources/README.md

 ##### Open questions

-- How to gather these Statistics of current machine
+- How to gather these Statistics of current machine?
+(Add logic to native platform)

 ### Story: Apply expiration metrics across daemons from all versions >= 2.14)